AeroMIT15/yolotargetdetection/README.md

-# RPI COMMANDS
+# Raspberry PI5 Deployment

-This guide sets up a virtual environment, streams the Raspberry Pi camera to a virtual video device, and runs a Python script that uses the virtual camera.
+to run I set up a virtual environment, stream the Raspberry Pi camera to a virtual video device, and runs a Python script that uses the virtual camera.
 ---

 ## 📦NOTE: FOR THE NEW CODE